An essay by Contributing Editor Susan Humphreys

 There are two problems with the watchmaker argument:

 There is plenty of information on the Internet that discusses this.
 I suggest that people educate themselves about evolution, and about the physics behind the Big Bang.
-One good book to look for is Stephen Hawking’s book "A Brief History of Time."
-4 It is written by a physicist but it is comprehensible by people with a basic scientific understanding.
+One good book to look for is "A Brief History of Time " by Stephen Hawking (1942-2018).4 It was written by a physicist but it is comprehensible by people with a basic scientific understanding.
 However, those who have very little understanding of science will find it difficult if not incomprehensible.

 Their essay contains a section titled Deism VS. Atheism.
 The writer quotes an argument from Thomas Paine to prove that God exists.

 "The universe is composed of matter, and as a system, is sustained by motion.
 Motion is not a property of matter, and without this motion, the solar system could not exist."

 The bold emphasis above is mine.
 The argument continues and concludes with the position that there must be a prime mover responsible for all the movement in the Universe and the prime mover is God.